Stump Cross Caverns: History

 The caves are thought to have been formed around 500,000 years ago, although the process by which they were created began during a much earlier period in which the region was covered by ocean.
 They were discovered in January 1860 by William and Mark Newbould, who were amongst a group of miners prospecting for lead veins in the Yorkshire Dales.
 Some sources have given the date of their discovery as 1858.
 By 1867 1,100 yd of the caves had been explored.

 In 1922 the caves were explored more thoroughly by Christopher Long, a student at Caius College, Cambridge.
 His discoveries included stalactites in a range of colours, suggesting that they were impregnated with iron and lead.
 Long claimed that he had also discovered an underground lake, but is said to have sealed its entrance when the caves' owners refused to allow him a share of the revenue generated by tourism to the site.

 The caverns were sold in 1926 to Septimus Wray, the owner of the Heysham Head Pleasure Gardens, for £400.
 He installed his son-in-law, Harry Deane Hornby, to run them on his behalf.
 Wray's grandson, George Gill, later took over the running of the caves, and installed electric lighting and started to promote the caves as a tourist attraction.
-The caves remained in his family until 2003.
 Stump Cross developed into a tourist destination in the decades that followed, gaining an information centre, gift shop and a two-bedroomed cottage for the owners.

 In 1963 Geoffrey Workman spent 105 days in the caves, a world record, as part of a study on the effects of isolation on the body.

 The caves gained Site of Special Scientific Interest designation, and the Reindeer Cave was opened to the public in 2000, forty-five years after it was first discovered.
 In 2001 the caves were affected by the cleanup of nearby farms during the foot-and-mouth crisis.
 By 2003 over 60,000 people visited the caves every year.
-In the same year they were put on the market by then-owner Gordon Hanley, a son of George Gill's second wife, for £675,000.
+That year the caverns, together with the visitor centre and house, were sold for more than their £675,000 asking price, following the retirement of owner Gordon Hanley, who had acted as a guide at the site since 1961.

-Ownership of the site passed to the Bowerman family, who also part-own the Richmond Brewery Company, which in 2008 released an ale named after Stump Cross.
+The buyer was Richard Bowerman, a brewer, and the caves were subsequently run by Lisa Bowerman.
+The Bowerman family also part-own the Richmond Brewery Company, which in 2008 released an ale named after Stump Cross.
+In 2024 ownership of the caves passed to Lisa Bowerman's son, Oliver.

+C Chamber excavation

+From 2025, volunteers from the Craven Pothole Club began excavating a chamber, known as C Chamber, which had been discovered in the Victorian era but had remained inaccessible to the public.
+The work, carried out by hand, involves removing several hundred tonnes of sediment; the operators have stated an aim of opening the chamber to visitors in 2028 as an extension of the show cave.